kadena-io/pact/docs/en/pact-functions.rst

 *name* ``string`` *keyset* ``string`` *→* ``string``

+*name* ``string`` *→* ``string``

-Define keyset as NAME with KEYSET.
+Define keyset as NAME with KEYSET, or if unspecified, read NAME from message payload as keyset, similarly to ‘read-keyset’.
 If keyset NAME already exists, keyset will be enforced before updating to new value.

 .. code:: lisp